jkL-snk/sf-proekt-9/README.md

 terraform apply --var-file-private.tfvars
 ```

-Write external ip from terraform output to ansible/inventory.ini
+External ip from terraform output will be written to ansible/inventory.ini

 ```
 cd ..